Karla Tamburrelli

-Karla Tamburrelli (born 1956) is an American actress and television producer known for her work in the television series The Big Easy.
+Karla Tamburrelli (born 1956) is an American actress and television producer.
+She played detective Darlene Broussard in the television series The Big Easy.
 In 1993, she was awarded the Joseph Jefferson Award for Best Lead Actress for "Lost in Yonkers" at the Fox Theatre in Chicago, Illinois.

-Screen Actors Guild

-In the late 1990s, Tamburrelli transitioned to being a TV producer.
-Her first major work behind the camera was for the first annual Screen Actors Guild award, which she produced between 1998 and 2006.

 Stage career

-Tamburrelli made her professional stage debut in the U.S. national tour of Maury Yeston's musical Nine in 1984, appearing as Carla.
+Tamburrelli made her professional stage debut in the U.S. national tour of Maury Yeston’s musical Nine in 1984, appearing as Carla.

-In Chicago she starred as Grandma Kurnitz in the Royal George Theatre production of Neil Simon's Lost in Yonkers (1992–1994).
+In Chicago she starred as Grandma Kurnitz in the Royal George Theatre production of Neil Simon’s Lost in Yonkers (1992–1994).
 The performance earned her the 1993 Joseph Jefferson Award for Actress in a Principal Role.

 Film and television

-Tamburrelli's screen career began with guest roles on network series including Miami Vice (1985).
+Tamburrelli’s screen career began with guest roles on network series including Miami Vice (1985).
 She made her feature‑film debut in Die Hard 2 (1990) and appeared in the comedies City Slickers (1991) and Nothing but Trouble (1991).

 On television she became a frequent guest star on sitcoms such as Seinfeld, Friends, Mad About You and the crime drama Brooklyn South.
-Her most visible part was as Detective Darlene “D. B.” Broussard in The Big Easy, appearing in thirteen episodes of the first season.
+She played Detective Darlene “D. B.” Broussard in the first season of The  Big Easy.